angular/angular-cli/packages/angular/cli/src/commands/completion/long-description.md

 ## Platform support

 Angular CLI supports autocompletion for the Bash and Zsh shells on MacOS and Linux operating systems.

-Windows does not support autocompletion in native shells, such as Cmd and Powershell.
-However, the Angular CLI supports Git Bash and
-[Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/) using Bash or Zsh.
+On Windows, Git Bash and [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/) using Bash or Zsh are supported.

 ## Global install